 Segment operating income increased \$24.9 million for the year ended December 31, 2014, compared to the year ended December 31, 2013, primarily due to higher earnings of \$36.2 million from our bunker fuel operations, which benefitted from improved product margins and decreased vessel lease and fuel costs.
 The increase in segment operating income from our bunker fuel operations was partially offset by lower earnings of \$7.6 million in fuel oil trading, mainly resulting from lower product margins due to a lack of supply for blend components.
 In addition, operating expense in our bunker fuel and fuel oil trading operations increased by \$7.5 million related to an allowance for doubtful accounts recorded in the fourth quarter of 2014.
-We also recognized a \$3.8 million lower of cost or market adjustment, mainly impacting fuel oil trading operations.
+For the year ended December 31, 2014, we recognized a \$3.8 million lower of cost or market adjustment, mainly impacting fuel oil trading operations.